livingdocsIO/documentation/content/customising/advanced/editor-configuration/display-filter.md

 title: Display Filter
 ---

 Display Filters are filters with a UI.
-They are configurable per dashboard and allow the user to define what should be shown in the result list.
+They are configurable per Dashboard and allow the user to define what should be shown in the result list.

-There are 3 types of Display Filters: `listV2`, `metadataPropertyName` and `customVueComponent`.
+There are 3 types of Display Filters:
+- `listV2`
+- `metadataPropertyName`
+- `customVueComponent`

-Some Display Filters are provided by Livingdocs and can be configured without additional code.
+Some Display Filters can be configured without code.
 It is possible though to provide your own custom filters, [there is a guide]({{< ref "/guides/editor/custom-dashboard-filters" >}}) explaining the details.

-Usually you configure `displayFilters` in dashboard configurations like this:
+Usually you configure `displayFilters` in Dashboard configurations like this:

 ```js
 {